Best Medical Alert Systems for Seniors With Dementia

 Can medical alert systems prevent seniors with Alzheimer’s from wandering away?

 No, medical alert systems can’t prevent older adults with Alzheimer’s or another form of dementia from wandering, but they can alert loved ones and response agents if and when a senior does wander.
-The system can even track their location so that they can be found as quickly as possible.
+The system can even track their location so they can be found as quickly as possible.

 World Health Organization.
 (2023).
 Dementia.